FraTesta/experimental_ws/src/final_assignment/README.md

 ```
 roslaunch final_assignment start.launch ui:=true
 ```
 (You can also run rviz using the parameter _rviz:=true_).
-You should see two terminal windows, one for the User Interface
+You should see two terminal windows: One for the User Interface
 ```
 ******************************
  Welcome !!!!